 Fotyga, Anna (Elzbieta), née Kawecka (b.
 Jan.
 12, 1957, Lebork, Poland), foreign minister of Poland (2006-07).

 Fouché, Jacobus Johannes (b.
-June 6, 1898, Wepener, Orange Free State - d.
+June 6, 1898, Wepener, Orange Free State [now Free State, South Africa] - d.
 Sept.
-23, 1980, Cape Town), president of South Africa (1968-74).
-A dedicated Afrikaner nationalist, he became a Nationalist Party member of Parliament in 1941.
+23, 1980, Cape Town, South Africa), president of South Africa (1968-75).
+A dedicated Afrikaner nationalist, he became a Nationalist Party member of parliament in 1941.
+In 1951-59 he was administrator of the Orange Free State.
 As minister of defense (1959-66) he had to deal with the UN embargo on arms supplies and his failure in this respect led to his replacement by Pieter Willem Botha.
-But Fouché, known to his supporters as "Oom Jim" ("Uncle Jim"), continued to exercise a considerable influence in white South African political affairs and held minor ministerial posts until his appointment as president of the republic.
+But Fouché, known to his supporters as "Oom Jim" ("Uncle Jim"), continued to exercise a considerable influence in white South African political affairs and was minister of agricultural technical services and water affairs (1966-68) until his appointment as president of the republic.

 Fouchet, Christian (b.
 Nov.
 17, 1911, Saint-Germain-en-Laye, Yvelines, France - d.
 Aug.
 11, 1974, Geneva, Switzerland), high commissioner of Algeria (1962) and French education minister (1962-67) and interior minister (1967-68).